gersondekleuver/godot-gerstner-waves/README.md

 ### Simple Gerstner waves
 ![gerstner_visual_shader](https://github.com/user-attachments/assets/049ffac4-ce0c-4cbe-a574-7823a6304130)
-* A very stylized ocean shader for places with little water, unoptimized.
+* A very stylized ocean shader, unoptimized, directly implimented in a gdvisual shader file.
 * This shader is a simple godot implimentation of the Gerstner waves from the great [catlikecoding](https://catlikecoding.com/unity/tutorials/flow/waves/).
-* It is implimented in the gerstner_wave.gdshader visual shader file.
-It is unoptimized and not scalable, scalability can be achieved by storing the waves in a texture instead of calculating wave height and displacement in real time.
+* The shader is located in the gerstner_wave.gdshader.